Skip to main content

 Pipeline Tokens

-Every pipeline processing job is assigned a unique pipeline token (e.g., pt-abc12345-6789-...).
-This token is used to track the job through its lifecycle.
+Every pipeline processing job is assigned a unique pipeline token — a UUID that identifies the job throughout its lifecycle.
+You can monitor jobs via the REST API, the MCP server, the CLI, or the Datris UI.
 Pipeline tokens are returned:

 • In the response body of POST /api/v1/pipeline/upload (for uncompressed files)